 Smoke-free housing protects the health of residents by decreasing exposure to harmful secondhand smoke.
-Also, apartment owners and managers reap the benefits of more efficient and less expensive unit turnovers, potentially lower insurance premiums, and reduced risk of fires.
+Also, apartment owners and managers reap the benefits of faster and less expensive unit turnovers, potentially lower insurance premiums, and reduced risk of fires.

 Smoke-free policies are legally permissible and can be a marketing advantage for attracting and retaining residents.
-More than 80 percent of people living in the Austin area do not use tobacco, and a 2011 survey conducted by the Austin/ Travis County Health and Human Services Department found that 77 percent of renters in Travis County would prefer to live in tobacco-free housing.1 Surveys from around the country indicate as many as 50 percent of residents are willing to pay more for smoke-free housing.^{2,3}
+More than 80 percent of people living in the Austin area do not use tobacco, and a 2011 survey conducted by the Austin Public Health found that 77 percent of renters in Travis County would prefer to live in tobacco-free housing.1 Surveys from around the country indicate as many as 50 percent of residents are willing to pay more for smoke-free housing.2,3